- CrustLab /

 Public Blockchain

 A public blockchain-bassed database is built on an open and permission-less blockchain network.
 This means anyone can join the network, access the data stored in the ledger, and participate in the consensus process.
 Examples include databases built on open-source blockchain platforms like Bitcoin and Ethereum.
+The bitcoin network is a global, decentralized system of nodes that maintain a public ledger of all transactions, ensuring transparency and consensus without a centralized authority.

 Private Blockchain